By now you’ve probably heard a lot of debate over Netflix’s new movie To the Bone starring Lily Collins.

 But to be fair, it wasn’t nearly as cheesy as it could have been.
 So at least they showed some restraint.

-The Ugly: Looking at Lily Collins
+The Hard to Watch: Looking at Lily Collins

 Under the supervision of doctors and nutritionists, Lily lost a ton of weight in order to portray the deathly anorexic Ellen, and boy did she succeed.
 Looking at Lily is quite painful.
 She’s barely a shell of a person and the close-ups of her spine certainly do not help.
 There’s a scene in which you see her naked body laying the dessert and she literally looks like a carcass.
 If they were going for shock factor, they got it.
 To be clear, we’re not criticizing their decision to go as far as they did, just pointing out the fact that Collins’ body in the film is quite horrific.